Michaelgathara/Michaelgathara/README.md

 - I'm currently working on PL/HPC research under [HARP Lab](https://github.com/harp-lab) and Cardiology research under the Cardiology Department at the UAB Heersink School of Medicine.
 However, I am also interested in Medicine, AI, and HCI research.
 You can find my publications [here](https://orcid.org/0000-0002-0320-7643)

-- I'm working towards my Master's Thesis exploring GPU programming with various projects in Neurosymbolic AI, Programming Languages and ML based AI
+- I'm working towards my Master's Thesis exploring GPU programming with various projects in Programming Languages and ML based AI

+- I'll be interning at Apple over the Summer of 2024

 - I acquired my BSc in Computer Science from The University of Alabama at Birmingham on December, 2023

 <!-- <p align="center">